scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + It is impossible to think about what does not have any property.
 + It is impossible to think about what does not have some property.

 If something does not exist, then perhaps we will agree with Parmenides that it cannot be a possible object of thought.
 And, if an object has no property whatsoever, then it does not exist.
 So, such things too could not be possible objects of thought.
 However, it does not follow from the fact that an object lacks some specific property that it does not exist.
 For instance, it does not follow from the fact that Socrates is not red that Socrates does not exist.
-Socrates failing to be red is compatible with him having plenty of other properties, e.g., he is human, tall, Greek, etc. So, the fact Socrates fails to have one property does not entail that he is not a possible object of thought.
+Socrates failing to be red is compatible with him having plenty of other properties, e.g., he is human, tall, Greek, etc. So, the fact that Socrates fails to have one property does not entail that he is not a possible object of thought.

 ## Empedocles
 Empedocles responds to Parmenides with a concession and a rebuttal.
-To articulate the respsonse, let us consider Parmenides' argument against the reality of change in the following way:
+To articulate the response, let us consider Parmenides' argument against the reality of change in the following way:

 + P1.
 Change involves coming to be from what is not
 + P2.
 We cannot think about what is not